fsr/php-lessons/README.md

-# Java Lesson Tasks
+# PHP Lesson Tasks

-This branch contains the tasks for the __Java Lessons__, held at the TU Dresden.
+This branch contains the tasks for the __PHP Lessons__, held at the TU Dresden.

-You can view them in a rendered version [here](http://fsr.github.io/java-lessons).
+You can view them in a rendered version [here](http://fsr.github.io/php-lessons).

 ## Contributing